Rudolf Gelbard: Career

-After his liberation from Theresienstadt concentration camp, Gelbard fought to oppose anti-Semitism and neo-Nazi activities.
-In 1946, he protested against anti-Semitic riots at the University of Vienna, and in 1955, he protested to prevent a proposed anti-Semitic lecture by Fritz Stüber.
+After his liberation from Theresienstadt concentration camp, Gelbard fought to oppose antisemitism and neo-Nazi activities.
+In 1946, he protested against antisemitic riots at the University of Vienna, and in 1955, he protested to prevent a proposed anti-Semitic lecture by Fritz Stüber.
 In 1965, Gelbard was a witness to the death of Ernst Kirchweger.
 He was a member of the Federation of Social Democratic Freedom Fighters, during which time he campaigned for education in schools about Nazi war crimes.
 He lectured in schools and universities about his personal experience of the Holocaust.
 In 2017, SOS Mitmensch posted a video of Gelbard on Facebook.
 In the video, he was speaking out against the Freedom Party of Austria, due to its association with right-wing groups, and saying that such a party does not belong in the Austrian Government.
 The video received over 100,000 views.

 From 1954 to 1963, Gelbard worked for the Ministry of Social Affairs.
 He later worked as a merchant, before becoming editor of the Kurier in 1975.
 He worked for the Kurier from 1975 until 1990.
 Gelbard was also a cultural officer for the Jewish Israelites in Austria.

 In 2007, Gelbard starred in a documentary film about his life.
 The film was produced by Kurt Brazda, and titled Der Mann auf dem Balkon, Rudolf Gelbard, KZ-Überlebender – Zeitzeuge – Homo Politicus (The Man on the Balcony' Rudolf Gelbard, Concentration camp survivor – eyewitness – Homo Politicus).
-The film focused on his childhood experiences of anti-Semitic persecution and his transportation to Theresienstadt.
+The film focused on his childhood experiences of antisemitic persecution and his transportation to Theresienstadt.
 During the filming of the documentary, Gelbard visited Theresienstadt for the first time since his liberation in 1945.
 In 2008, Walter Kohl wrote a biography, Die dunklen Seiten des Planeten: Rudi Gelbard, der Kämpfer (The dark sides of the planet: Rudi Gelbard, the fighter), about Gelbard's life.
 In his later years, Gelbard starred in the documentary play The Last Witnesses at the Burgtheater in Vienna, in Frankfurt, Berlin and Dresden.